OpenSpace/OpenSpace-Docs/content/milky-way/stars/star-labels-alternate/index.md

 {menuselection}`Milky Way --> Stars --> Alternate Star Labels`

 A small number of more prominent stars have proper names like Sirius, Betelgeuse, and Polaris.
 However, astronomers have long cataloged thousands of stars beyond the brightest ones we see.
-Several attempts over thousands of years to name all the visible stars have led to two main catalogs: Johann Bayer's Catalog from 1603 and John Flamsteed's Catalog published in 1725.
+Several attempts over thousands of years to name all the visible stars have led to two main catalogs: Johann Bayer's (1572--1625) catalog from 1603 and John Flamsteed's (1646--1719) catalog published in 1725.